meganfister/Lab4/README.md

 _Compare the performance of each amplifier circuit to its expected theoretical performance with regard to gain._

 The moderate gain amplifier (with a higher resistor ratio) should exhibit a larger gain, and oscilloscope measurements should confirm it.
-The high gain amplifier may show deviations at extreme voltages due to saturation effects.
+The high gain amplifier may show deviations at extreme voltages due to saturation effects but will still exhibit a larger gain than the moderate gain amplifier.
 For the unity gain inverting amplifier, the expected gain is -1, and measured values should confirm this.
 Deviations may arise due to tolerances in resistor values, non-ideal characteristics of the LM741 (e.g., offset voltage and input bias currents), and limitations in measurement accuracy.

 _Comment on the limits of op-amp circuits with respect to maximum output voltage._